 Dr. Thayer’s predoctoral internship was at the Alexandria Mental Health Center, where she provided adult, child, and family therapeutic services and diagnostic evaluations for the citizens of Alexandria, VA.
 Dr. Thayer completed a post-doctoral fellowship at an inpatient residential facility in Las Cruces, NM.
 Dr. Thayer provided acute and long-term therapy services to adults and adolescents and served as the unit psychologist for an adolescent girls’ inpatient unit.

 Upon returning to the area, Dr. Thayer worked at the Regional Institute for Children and Adolescents (RICA) in southern MD.
 She provided child, adolescent and family therapy services, as well as diagnostic evaluations.
-She has been working in private practice for twelve years.
+She has been working in private practice for twenty years.
 Currently, she enjoys working with all ranges of clients and her clinical interests include depressive and anxiety disorders, as well as the treatment of trauma.